GLUTEN FREE II DAIRY FREE II SESAME FREE II SOY FREE II VEGAN II EGG FREE II SHELLFISH FREE II FISH FREE

 • 1 tbsp coconut oil

-• 2 tbsp honey/agave/coconut blossom nectar
+• 2 tbsp honey/agave/coconut blossom nectar or more if you like it sweeter

-• A handful of mixed berries to garnish I used organic raspberries, strawberries & pre prepared pomegranate
+• A handful of mixed berries to garnish I used organic raspberries, strawberries & pre-prepared pomegranate

 Method